 If your name servers are not pointing to your server and are being managed elsewhere, at Enom for example then you can simply combine these two techniques.
 Ensure that you have created a wildcard A record on your Providers’ DNS and also ensure that you create a wildcard subdomain in CPanel and you should be good to go!

-Something the article peaked your interest?
-We’re never more than a contact form or a quick call away so please don’t hesitate to get in touch!
+Has something in this article peaked your interest?
+We’re never more than a few clicks or a quick call away so please don’t hesitate to get in touch!